 When industrial machinery or tools prove to be defective and workers are hurt or lose their lives, the Hollander Law Firm can step in to examine the circumstances and determine relevant product liability issues.
 Industrial settings can pose challenges in establishing liability because companies or contractors may modify machinery to meet their unique needs or to meet the requirements of specific jobs.
 When your injury involves complex situations, you’ll want to know that you’ve chosen an attorney who has the insight and experience to handle the most intricate cases confidently and knowledgeably.

 Serving victims in Boca Raton and surrounding cities, mechanical defect attorney Gregg Hollander’s skills have enabled him to recover financial damages for thousands of injury victims and the loved ones who depend on them.
 In Naples, Boca Raton, West Palm Beach and other South Florida communities, his success in aggressively representing the interests of his clients against even the largest manufacturers, employers, and other powerful organizations has distinguished the Hollander Law Firm as a leader.

 The Hollander Law Firm’s experience includes all types of accidents and injuries.
 A few examples are:

 - Boating and watercraft accidents

 - Catastrophic injuries

 If you’ve been hurt or lost a loved one because of a defective industrial machine, a defective tool, or other type of equipment, ask Boca Raton mechanical defect lawyer Gregg Hollander for a free consultation to learn about your rights and the legal remedies available to you.
+Contact our law office in Boca Raton, Florida online, or by calling us at (561) 347-7770.
 Our firm charges you no fees unless we recover for you and your family.